knuton/driver/Readme.md

 This will start the driver as an Electron application.
 Note that no window will be created.
 The application lives in the menubar.

+## Building Releases

-To build Electron releases: `npm run build`
+To build Electron executables and installers: `npm run build`

+Additional dependencies are required for creating the installers.
+If you use a Unix system, you will need to [install Mono](http://www.mono-project.com/download/) in order to create and sign installers for Windows.

 ## SSL